katrina-l-hill/dynamic_buttons_react/README.md

 ## Author: Katrina Hill

 ### Description:
 This project is a React application demonstrating the use of reusable components to trigger browser alerts.
-The main component, Toolbar, contains multiple AlertButton instances, each configured with its own message and label.
+The main component, `Toolbar`, contains multiple `AlertButton` instances, each configured with its own message and label.
 The application includes the following main files:

 - `AlertButton.js`: This is a reusable component that displays a button.
 When clicked, it shows an alert with a custom message passed as a prop.
 - `Toolbar.js`: This component renders a set of `AlertButton` components based on an array of configuration objects.
 It maps over the array and creates an `AlertButton` for each item.